-3.1.16 Percentage of relatively powerless in CLB (q7_powerlesspercentage_clb)
+Percentage of relatively powerless in CLB (q7_powerlesspercentage_clb)

-Identical to "3.1.15 Percentage of relatively powerless in LB (q7_powerlesspercentage_lb)", but for CLB.
+Identical to "0 Percentage of relatively powerless in LB (q7_powerlesspercentage_lb)", but for CLB.

-3.1.17 Percentage of relatively powerless in OB (q7_powerlesspercentage_ob)
+Percentage of relatively powerless in OB (q7_powerlesspercentage_ob)

-Identical to "3.1.15 Percentage of relatively powerless in LB (q7_powerlesspercentage_lb)", but for OB.
+Identical to "0 Percentage of relatively powerless in LB (q7_powerlesspercentage_lb)", but for OB.

-3.1.18 Hierarchical power concentration of LB (q8_hierarchy_lb)
+Hierarchical power concentration of LB (q8_hierarchy_lb)

 - Question/Request: For each period and bloc, please state, on average, how powerful high-level leaders were vis a vis intermediate-level leaders and ordinary members/ followers. - Clarification: Note, to be powerful here implies an ability to dictate terms to other actors, thanks to the unlikelihood of being removed, abandoned, or otherwise sanctioned by other actors.
 Note further that high level leaders are likely, as individuals, to have a national, or in federal states, state-level sphere of influence by virtue of their official or unofficial positions in the bloc's most powerful sub-groups.
-Intermediate level leaders are likely as individuals, to have a regional or sub-regional sphere of influence by virtue of their official positions in the bloc's most powerful sub-groups, or perhaps a national sphere of influence but only in the bloc's less powerful sub-groups.
+Intermediate level leaders are likely as individuals, to have a regional or sub-regional sphere of influence by virtue of their official or unofficial positions in the bloc's most powerful sub-groups.
+Intermediate level leaders are likely as individuals, to have a regional or sub-regional sphere of influence by virtue of their official or unofficial positions in the bloc's most powerful sub-groups, or perhaps a national sphere of influence but only in the bloc's less powerful sub-groups.
 Ordinary members or followers do not occupy disproportionately influential official or unofficial positions in the bloc's sub-groups and are not disproportionately influential as individuals.